codinghusi/your-language/documentation/documentation.md

     describe() => value: /\w+/;

     case(value.matches(/^\d/)) {
-        error("An identifier mustn't stat with a number");
+        error("An identifier mustn't start with a number");
     }
 }
 ```